 Time grows shorter for extra projects the older we all get however my son and I were at a craft store last week picking up supplies for the infamous Rainbow Loom (those with elementary schoolers will completely understand the current obsession).
 I wanted to look through the Valentine’s supplies as I never know what will awaken my creative juices.

-The recipe can be reduced for your needs; I tried to use an entire bag of chocolate chips and marshmallows (fortunately I have access to a passel of always willing and hungry teen taste tester in my daughter’s friends so I wasn’t left with 50 pops to consume in our family).
+Almost more of a craft project than a recipe, Valentine’s Chocolate Marshmallow Pops are easy and fun to make for all ages.
+The recipe can adjusted for your needs; I tried to use an entire bag of chocolate chips and marshmallows (fortunately I have access to a passel of always willing and hungry teen taste tester in my daughter’s friends so I wasn’t left with 50 pops to consume in our family).
 I think you’ll agree they are happy-making and just the right amount of sugary fun!

 Chocolate Marshmallow Pops

 - 1 10- ounce bag Chocolate Chips (Semi-Sweet, Bittersweet, Milk or Dark)

 - 1 tablespoon Shortening (I use Spectrum Organic Vegetable shortening)

 - 1 16- ounce bag regular size Marshmallows